davewalker5/ChessAnalyser/docs/source/data_export.rst

 "<halfmoves>" indicates the number of halfmoves to fast-forward by before exporting the image.
 It may also have the value "*" to fast-forward to the end of the game and export the final position.

+By default, export is silent but the "--verbose" option can be added to the above command to produce more verbose output.

 Exporting Movies of a Game
 --------------------------